Gary-Fekete/openlink-coldfire/README.md

 cd ../m68k-elf-gdb && makepkg -si
 ```

-Note: The full multilib build takes 30-60 minutes but supports all ColdFire variants (mcf52235, mcf5307, etc).
+Note: The full multilib build takes 30-60 minutes but supports all ColdFire variants.

 **Other Linux distributions:**
 Build the toolchain from source using the standard GNU toolchain build process, or adapt the PKGBUILDs to your package manager.